Sockeye: a language for analyzing hardware documentation: Overview by an example

-In actual hardware, the connections between components are wires that transmit bits, on top of which one can implement request/response protocols.
-However, in the context of \system, we prefer a more high-level view and model requests as function calls and replies as the values returned by function calls.
+In real hardware, connections between components are wires transmitting bits, above which one implements request/response protocols.
+However, in \system we take a higher-level view and model requests as function calls and replies as values returned by these calls.